sportheroes/bk-standard-version/README.md

 `standard-version` does the following:

 1. bumps the version in _package.json/bower.json_ (based on your commit history)
-2. uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to update _CHANGELOG.md_
+2. uses [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) to update _CHANGELOG.md_ using [SportHeroesGroup's preset](https://github.com/sportheroes/bk-conventional-changelog)
 3. commits _package.json (et al.)_ and _CHANGELOG.md_
 4. tags a new release